 For the production of α -cyclodextrin, the enzyme cyclodextrin-glycosyl transferase (CGTase), sourced from a genetically modified strain of E coli K-12, was used.
 The gene coding for CGTase was obtained from a non-pathogenic and non-toxigenic strain of Klebsiella oxytoca.
-This enzyme has not been assessed for safety in this Application.
+It is not necessary to assess the safety of this enzyme as part of this Application because the specifications would address any concerns due to carry-over of components resulting from the production methods and JECFA undertook a limited evaluation for this purpose.